Ongoing Realistic Drawing/Painting Classes

 Classes are ongoing and attended weekly at Shane's classroom studio.
 Shane mentors students working individually with every student one-by-one on their personal unique projects.
 Prospective students who are not of a beginning level are expected to bring their own ideas, sketches or photo references, and art materials to each class.

 Periodically, 30-40 minutes into the first hour, he demonstrates a technique or concept for the class to watch or follow as a group exercise.
 Shane will explain and demonstrate exercises and techniques enabling each student's personal style to come through their work.
+Topics covered each week depend on the interests of the class.

-• Linear perspective
+• Linear perspective (1- and 2-point)

 • Values of light and dark on forms